maunope/solariUdineAutoPilot/README.md

 - **>>DATETIMEyyymmddhhmmss** (i.e: >>DATETTIME20241119235959) set RTC date and time, takes standard time, *not DST*.
 - **>>COMPILEDATETIME** align RTC date and time to the sketch compilation timestamp
+- **<<COMPILETIME** print the sketch build timestamp
 - **<<RTCDATETIME** print RTC date and time
 - **<<EEPROMDATA** print eeprom date, time and clock status information

+## Build flags

+-DEBUG_MODE enable serial port and LCD debug messages, disbales sleep time  and force reinitialization of eeprom and rtc module on each read
+-FAST_DEBUG shortens intervals for debugging stuff when not connected to a real clock -SET_COMPILE_TIME_TO_RTC forces writing sketch build time to RTC on each boot, only use to program new rtc modules.

 ## Troubleshooting
 **Q:** Instead of catching up the clock is standing still and the "Paused until next day" pattern flashes: